 The larger the system, the more events it could trigger.
 I have never run into one of these in the wild.

-Long form satellite shows began to surface in the early 1980’s.
+Long-form satellite shows began to surface in the early 1980s.
 Things like all news formats and overnight talk shows.
-I have had nightmares were everyone walks around saying “This is Larry King, you’re on…” while UFO’s fly overhead and next door neighbor, Jim Hightower, buries PCB’s in his back yard not more than 200 feet from his house.
+I have had nightmares where everyone walks around saying “This is Larry King, you’re on…” while UFOs fly overhead and next-door neighbor, Jim Hightower, buries PCBs in his backyard not more than 200 feet from his house.

-Schafer is perhaps the most know analog tape automation, at least to me.
-I know of several of these systems that were in operation through the mid 1990’s.
-By this time, long form satellite music formats had become the rage.
-However, there were still a few stations using reel to reel music services.
+Schafer is perhaps the most known analog tape automation, at least to me.
+I know of several of these systems that were in operation through the mid 1990s.
+By this time, long-form satellite music formats had become the rage.
+However, there were still a few stations using reel-to-reel music services.

 I particularly like this flyer from IGM:

-By the mid 1990’s, these tired old dinosaurs where being removed.
+By the mid-1990s, these tired old dinosaurs were being removed.
 Still, the mechanics of the operation were a thing to behold.
 It was nice because you could hear the relays snap shut after decoding a 25/35 Hz tone or one of the Mutual Radio be-doops.
 The cart-o-matic would chug through the break until the liner fired and then back to the bird.
 If there were any issues, one simply needed to stand there and watch which part of the machine malfunctioned.

-Computer based systems like Computer Concepts DCS, Arrakis Digilink and Audio Vault came along, which got rid of the analog tape.
-Instead they stored audio on hard drives.
-Those early systems hard drive space was a premium, so usually at least 3:1 compression was needed to fit all the commercials onto the drive space available.
+Computer-based systems like Computer Concepts DCS, Arrakis Digilink, and Audio Vault came along, which got rid of the analog tape.
+Instead, they stored audio on hard drives.
+In those early systems hard drive space was a premium, so usually, at least 3:1 compression was needed to fit all the commercials onto the drive space available.

 My first brush with Audio Vault was in 1994 at WGY in Schenectady, NY.
 It was a pretty good system if you could understand the .ini files.
 As the BE tech support guys used to say “You can program it to turn the coffee pot on if you wanted to.”